top of page

 Has it 'fixed' our three worries?

+We will use the same clients in the previous articles, David and Samantha.
 David Smith is 60 and recently retired from ABC Chemicals.
 His wife Samantha is 55 and also retired.
-Together, they have a retirement portfolio of £1,000,000 and are looking for a sustainable income of £40,000 per annum (please visit part one for the assumptions used).
+Together, they have a retirement portfolio of £1,000,000 and are seeking a sustainable income of £40,000 per annum (please refer to part one of our 4% rule analysis for the underlying assumptions).

 Guyton-Klinger configuration in Timeline.